Scherzer fans 10, wins 5th straight start, Nats beat Marlins

 Granderson’s RBI single in the fourth was the first run Scherzer had allowed in 13 innings.

+“You’re always going to be in a battle every time you face him,” Mattingly said.
+“You’ve got to stay with him.
+When you get behind early, it puts you in a bind with him.”

 Adam Conley relieved Richards and struck out seven in three innings.
+It was the fourth time in Marlins history a reliever had at least seven strikeouts, the first since Merandy Gonzalez fanned seven in May 2018.

 TRAINER’S ROOM

-Nationals: 1B Ryan Zimmerman (foot) has been rehabbing with Double-A Harrisburg and is aiming towards a return in the weekend series at Detroit.
+Nationals: 1B Ryan Zimmerman (foot) has been rehabbing with Double-A Harrisburg and is aiming toward a return in the weekend series at Detroit.
 “If everything goes well from now until then, he’ll meet us in Detroit,” manager Dave Martinez said.
-“He had a good day yesterday, will DH today, and hopefully if he feels good play nine innings tomorrow and then we’ll see where we’re at.” .
-RHP Jeremy Hellickson was transferred to the 60-day injured list.
+“He had a good day yesterday, will DH today, and hopefully if he feels good play nine innings tomorrow and then we’ll see where we’re at.” … RHP Jeremy Hellickson was transferred to the 60-day injured list.
 “It’s going to be a little longer process than we thought and we just want to make sure he’s OK,” Martinez said.

 UP NEXT